Plutonomicon/cardano-transaction-lib/doc/runtime.md

 This will mount the volumes required to communicate with the node container (specifically `/ipc`) in the `$PWD` under `.node` (you can choose any directory you'd like -- this is simply an example).

+**Note**: Depending on your Docker installation, you may need to `chmod` the mount point for the IPC volume on the host (in the example above, `.node/socket`).
+Ogmios must be able to read and write to the socket, and Docker often runs as root.
+If you don't set the correct permissions, Ogmios will be unable to communicate with the node.

 3. Start Ogmios

 ```